 On this page we will offer resources for starting up a choir, leading children’s (see bottom of page) and adult choirs, recruitment, effective repertoire selection, demonstration videos, and Q & A sessions with successful choir directors from around the Province.

-HIGHLY RECOMMENDED ARTICLES:
+HIGHLY RECOMMENDED ARTICLES AND VIDEOS:

 HIGHLY RECOMMENDED BOOKS: